The Little Old Lady Who Broke All the Rules

 As the elderly friends become more daring, they hatch a cunning plan to break out of the dreary care home and land themselves in a far more attractive Stockholm establishment.
 With the aid of their Zimmer frames, they resolve to stand up for old aged pensioners everywhere – Robin Hood style.
 And that's when the adventure really takes off . . .

-Catharina Ingelman-Sundberg's insightful comedy is perfect for fans of The 100 Year Old Man Who Climbed Out of the Window and Disappeared and The Best Exotic Marigold Hotel.
+Catharina Ingelman-Sundberg's insightful comedy is perfect for fans of The Hundred-Year-Old Man Series and The Best Exotic Marigold Hotel.

 A good-natured, humorous crime caper